Ennerdale Water: Water abstraction

 Although the lake is natural, in 1902 a shallow weir was added to what is probably a glacial moraine to maintain the level.
-The lake is owned by United Utilities, which abstracts water to serve customers in the Whitehaven area.
+The lake is owned by United Utilities, which formerly abstracted water to serve customers in the Whitehaven area.

 In 2013, United Utilities was informed by the Environment Agency that the abstraction licence was being revoked to protect the environment of Ennerdale and the River Ehen.
 This meant that United Utilities had to find an alternative water source for customers in West Cumbria.
 After public consultation, a preferred option to provide water to West Cumbria via a new pipeline from Thirlmere was selected.
 After a public inquiry in 2014, the independent Planning Inspectors report ruled that the Thirlmere transfer was the right solution and that abstraction from Ennerdale Water would cease by 2022.
 The construction of the pipeline commenced in 2017.
 At the same time, United Utilities started to blend water from Ennerdale Water with groundwater from boreholes near Egremont.